kzrepo/RecyclingMachine/README.md

 - For the purposes of this application, it is enough to present the printed voucher on screen.
 - You can assume that all containers have a valid sticker on it for valid identification.
 - The hardware running on the recycling machine is only able to process cans at a rate of 0,5 per second and plastic bottles at a rate of 1 per second.

-## Implementation of the project

-### Technical requirements

-- The project is created in Visual Studio 2022 Version 17.3.3
-- Version .NET 6.0